krilek/game-of-life/README.md

 # game-of-life
-Worst written game of life in cpp
+Worst written game of life in cpp.

+Use Enter to generate next generation.